 -Lindsay McBride, prior MTI participant

 The Monticello Teacher Institute is all-inclusive, providing stipends for participation and meals, as well as travel reimbursement.
-Lodging and transportation to all sessions are provided during the fellowship.
+Lodging and transportation are provided during the fellowship.

 Certificate of Completion

 At this time, the Thomas Jefferson Foundation is not certified to confer graduate or professional development credits through the Monticello Teacher Institute.
 However, each participant will be given a certificate of completion a letter testifying to what the program consists of and the number of hours of work completed.

 When considering your ability to participate, please keep in mind that Monticello is indeed Jefferson’s “little mountain.”
 Tours and programs cover 1-3 miles of walking daily on uphill, downhill, paved, and unpaved walkways in hot and humid weather.
 If accepted, please notify staff in advance of any medical conditions, dietary restrictions, etc. so that we can support your onsite experience.
 For more information about accessibility at Monticello, go to Information for Visitors Needing Special Assistance.

 Contact Monticello’s Education & Visitor Programs Department at email@example.com with "Monticello Teacher Institute" in the subject line if you have any questions.

 The Monticello Teacher Institute is made possible by generous donations from Mr. and Mrs. Paul B. Barringer II and The Charles Fund, Inc.